metomi/rose/sphinx/api/configuration/metadata.rst

 Sharing metadata between different executables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If 2 different commands share the majority of their inputs then you may choose to use the same configuration metadata for both commands.
+If two different commands share the majority of their inputs then you may choose to use the same configuration metadata for both commands.
 Any differences (in terms of available inputs) can then be triggered by the command in use.
 Whether this is desirable will partly depend on how many of